codingfriend1/meanbase/readme.md

 		- `mongod`
 - Run the app from the meanbase-1.0.0 folder in another terminal or cmd
 		- `gulp serve`
+- See app
+		- Open localhost:9000 in your browser

 ####Gulp Commands
 - gulp install